UNITED STATES

 1Timeshare cash flow defined as after tax timeshare profit plus timeshare activity, net,

-and depreciation and amortization.
+depreciation and amortization.

 ($ in Millions)